qri-io/rfcs/text/0024-scheduled-updates.md

 [reference-level-explanation]: #reference-level-explanation

 ### OS Support
-`qri cron start` registers a deamonized service with the host Operatring System.
+`qri cron start` registers a deamonized service with the host Operating System.
 We should prioritize Platform support in the following order:
 1. darwin
 2. unix/linux
 3. windows